 Maximum Payment for College or University

 TWC-VR may pay for training when the customer is enrolled in a public, private, or out-of-state institution.
-To determine the institution’s classification, refer to College for all Texans—Degree Programs.
+To determine the institution’s classification, refer to the Texas Higher Education Coordinating Board-Program Search website.
 The VR Counselor must verify the institution is one of the following:

 Two-Year Community College;